Sulrwin/nx-witness-archlinux/README.md

 # Network Optix Client Arch Linux Package

 This directory contains the Arch Linux build files for the Network Optix (Nx Witness) Client.
+Takes the provided deb file and converts to PKG.
+(Faster than building from source lol)

 ## Files Included